ChrisBertrandDotNet/ST-Recover/readme.md

 *   900 KB disks.
 I need to format a new 900 KB disk on my old ST then try to read it with my rather old desktop PC.

-The reason is I made this little tool in order to recover my own old work on ST disks.
+The reason I made this little tool  is to be able to recover my own old work that was ST disks.
 Not to analyze protected or abnormal disks.

 ## Legal